Stheneboea: Mythology

 Stheneboea or Antea was married to king Proetus, who once welcomed the hero Bellerophon in his court.
 Stheneboea took a strong fancy to the gallant and handsome Bellerophon but was repulsed, for Bellerophon was of noble heart.
 The bitterly rejected Stheneboea testified falsely against Bellerophon, accusing him of rape to her husband, and urged Proetus to kill him.
 Proetus could not slay a guest, so he sent him to deliver a letter to Iobates with instructions for his father-in-law to kill the messenger.
 Iobates, also unwilling to kill a guest, sent Bellerophon on a deadly quest to slay the monstrous Chimera, in hopes that he would perish doing so, but Bellerophon triumphed and accoplished all the additional hard tasks the king gave him, until eventually Iobates gave up.

-Afterwards Iobates gave Stheneboea's sister's hand in marriage to Bellerophon, and consequently, this resulted in Stheneboea's suicide out of despair when she heard the news.
-In another version, after he was done with the Chimera and pretending to reciprocate her affections after all, Bellerophon took her up on Pergasus with the promise to take her away to the land of Caria, and threw her at the sea below near the island of Melos; fishermen found the body and returned it to Proetus.
+Afterwards Iobates gave Stheneboea's sister Philonoe's hand in marriage to Bellerophon, and consequently, this resulted in Stheneboea's suicide out of despair when she heard the news.
+In another version, after he was done with the Chimera he returned to the king and queen and pretended to reciprocate Stheneboea's affections after all.
+Bellerophon took her up on Pergasus with the promise to take her away to the land of Caria, but as they were flying he threw her at the sea below near the island of Melos; fishermen found the body and returned it to Proetus.

 Divine judgement was added to this tragic end, since Stheneboea's three daughters were overcome with madness, inflicted by either Hera or Dionysus, and took to ranging over the mountains as maenads, assaulting travelers.